 Area Assessment Comments Accuracy and scope of records/data ke Accuracy and scope of records/data kept: The Trustees are holding all the data they are required to hold by law The administrator holds all member data.
-Minutes of Trustees' meetings are recorded and details discussions and decisions made.
-The common data held is of sufficient quality and accuracy The Scheme's common data score was 90% for April 2023.
+Minutes of Trustee meetings are recorded and details discussions and decisions made.
+The common data held is of sufficient quality and accuracy The Scheme's common data score was 91% for March 2024.
 The failures are primarily because of member addresses or post codes.
-There is no indication of any future tracing exercises to address these gaps.
-We recommend the Trustees consider undertaking a tracing exercise to address these issues.
-The scheme-specific data held is of sufficient quality and accuracy The Scheme's scheme-specific data score is 86.6% for April 2023.
-We recommend that an action plan is put in place to deal improve the data score as soon as possible.
-Review of data: A review of member records has been carried out in advance of this VFM assessment A review of member records was carried out during the Scheme year as confirmed above.
-We recommend an action plan is put in place to address the issues identified.
+We recommend the Trustees consider undertaking a tracing exercise to address these issues which the Trustees agreed to at the 17 June 2024 Trustee meeting.
+The scheme-specific data held is of sufficient quality and accuracy The Scheme's scheme-specific data score is 91% for March 2024.
+This has improved since April 2023 (86.6%).
+Review of data: - A review of member records has been carried out in advance of this VFM assessment A review of member records was carried out during the Scheme year as confirmed above and the Trustees have agreed to undertake address tracing to address the issues identified.